Sylvexia/personal_research/10-29 Personal Research.md

 Author: 洪祐鈞

 # Architecture:
 - We are currently on the brown circle part.
 - Black means existing solution.
 - Green means needs to extend.
 - Red means haven't touched
-- Blue means kind of verify it works.
+- Blue means have implement small prototype, not sure if it works.
 ![](note_image/posit_arch.png)
 # Summary:
 - Based on the MNIST model, we would like to try to see what operation we need to convert.
 	- Now we are converting `memref`, `affine` operations' types.
 - In this note, we also see how a simple quantization get lowered with newly proposed quant dialect lowering
-- In this note, we also see how does affine dialect works
+- In this note, we also see how does affine dialect works.
 - Our whole project can be reduced 2 parts, currently:
 	- Modify type:
 		- We are forcing all the `f32` converted to the target integer type.